 The CNA salary in Pennsylvania depends on a range of factors including the city one is employed at, the length of employment, as well as the medical facility.
-Self employed nursing assistants generally earn the most income, however they don’t receive the benefits offered by many nursing home, health care agency, clinic and hospital employers.
+Self employed nursing assistant generally earn the most income, however they don’t receive the benefits offered by many nursing home, health care agency, clinic and hospital employers.

-A CNA can find work in hospitals, clinics, nursing homes, adult day care centers, assisted living facilities and even in personal homes.
+A CNA can find work in hospitals, clinics, nursing homes, adult day care canters, assisted living facilities and even in personal homes.
 A CNA has daily contact with patients and provide for their basic quality-of-life needs and are able to gather vital information about a patient’s condition.
 Being a CNA allows you to take home a good salary and offers you the satisfaction of knowing that you are helping people in need.

-In the United States, the average salary for a CNA is around $12.02 an hour or $23,726 a year.
+In the United States, the average salary for a CNA is around $19.92 an hour or $23,726 a year.
 In Pennsylvania, according to Indeed.com, the average pay of a CNA is $12.97 an hour or $24,357 a year.
-The location of a CNA often plays a part in the amount of salary they can expect to be offered.

 Check out the following list which shows the average annual CNA salary in Pennsylvania for popular cities: